-Traditionally bred as racing dogs, these lovable creatures are now increasingly common as family pets thanks to the rise in adoption of retired greyhounds.
+Traditionally bred as racing dogs, these lovable creatures are now increasingly common as family pets thanks to the rise in the adoption of retired greyhounds and Whippets.
 A Greyhound’s racing “career” is usually over by the time they’re around four years of age, meaning this gentle breed is a common sight in rehoming shelters.

-Despite spending their working lives racing, any Greyhound owner will attest to the fact that once they’re off the track, their favourite pastime is snoozing on the couch!
-But, they do exhibit some behaviours that are distinctive for their breed, namely: shivering.
+Despite spending their working lives racing, any Greyhound or Whippet owner will attest to the fact that once they’re off the track, their favourite pastime is snoozing on the couch!
+However, they exhibit some behaviours that are distinctive to their breed, namely shivering.
 If you’ve spotted your sighthound shivering and shaking, and you’re wondering why, then read on.

-There could be a number of reasons why your Greyhound is shaking.
+There could be a number of reasons why your Whippet or Greyhound is shaking.
 Firstly, they’re slim, muscled dogs and many of their muscles are in their flanks.
-The trembling that takes place could be a perfectly healthy way of building and warming up muscle.
-There are other dogs that shake in this way but thanks to the very short coat of the Greyhound, their shaking may be more evident.
+The trembling that occurs could be a perfectly healthy way of building and warming up muscle.
+Other dogs shake in this way, but thanks to the very short coat of the Greyhound, their shaking may be more evident.

 Why do dogs shiver when they’re not cold?
-Is my Greyhound nervous?
+Is my Whippet or Greyhound nervous?

 The short answer is - possibly.
 Some greyhounds, just like all dogs, can feel nervous and sensitive to events, and shaking can be their way of telling you that they’re not happy in their current situation.

 It can also be down to excitement, so it’s not always that something is wrong.
-If your Greyhound is shaking and wagging their tail when you come through the door then you can feel pretty sure that they’re excited to see you!
+If your Greyhound shakes and wags its tail when you come through the door, then you can feel pretty sure that it’s excited to see you!

 How can I calm a nervous Greyhound?